1. Introduction.

 the leading jager unit.
 The attackers rapidly fell back.

-The Grand Garden was an oblong area and covered about 1,5 km² The park has been established in 1676.
-Ways and avenues were styled in symmetric muster.
-During the battle the garden was seriously damaged.
 At 4 PM Roth's Russian Advance Guard attacked Grand Garden (Gross Garten).
 Loggin-Ossipovich Roth had 20th, 21st, 24th, 25th, and 26th Jagers, and Selenguinsk Infantry.
 This force (7,450 men and 12 guns) passed through Grand Garden and at 5 PM stormed Redoubt #2.
 The spearheading unit was the 24th Jagers led by Chef GM Vlastov.
 The Young Guard led by Marshal Mortier (Dumoustier's and Barrois' divisions) moved out of the Pirna Suburb and counterattacked.
 Roth was pushed back and the Young Guard recaptured half of the garden.

 In about the same time the Austrians began their own assault on the other flank against Redoubt #3.
 As the Prussian attack rolled forward the sound of military music came out of the city suburbs.
 It was a fresh division of the Young Guard.
 The French with the support of artillery immediately attacked Roth's jagers and Pirch's 10th Brigade and threw them back with heavy losses.
 The percentage of losses in killed and wounded in the spearheading French column, taken as a whole, was not extraordinary for the Napoleonic battle.